 Creating Juju storage pools

-The storage pool name for operator storage must be called ‘operator-storage’ while the pool name for charm storage is arbitrary.
+The storage pool name for operator storage must be called ‘operator-storage’ while the pool name for workload storage is arbitrary.
 Here, our charm has storage requirements so we’ll need a pool for it.
 We’ll call it ‘k8s-pool’.
-It is this charm storage pool that will be used at charm deployment time.
+It is this workload storage pool that will be used at charm deployment time.